igormironchik/md-editor/README.md

 document to preview all, for example, GitHub Markdown pages as one HTML book, this is quite usefull.

+And a cherry on the cake - LaTeX Math injections are rendered in preview.
+Look at the screenshots.

 Thanks.

 # Building